tmlmt/bodegamap-collab/wiki/en/roadmap-and-changelog.md

 The plans might change over time, but the focus in the coming period will revolve around:

-- Enabling to propose changes to bodega data, and propose the addition of new bodegas to the map (for registered users)
-- Improvements to images: adding a caption (for image credits) and fixing the orientation for portrait images
+- Adding a caption (for image credits)
 - Progressive loading of bodegas (performance)
-- Direct link to a specific bodega, and bodega-specific detail page
 - Star ranking of bodegas (for registered users)
 - Ability to main and share lists of places (for registered users)
-- Bug fixes and maybe some feature requests listed in the [collaboration repository](https://github.com/tmlmt/bodegamap-collab/issues)
+- Bug fixes and maybe some feature requests you have submitted in the [collaboration repository](https://github.com/tmlmt/bodegamap-collab/issues)

 ## Changelog (user-facing changes)

+### v2.0.0 🎉🎉

+Two new major user functionalities and numerous adjustements under the hood signal the end of the launch version v1 and the start of a new development phase.

+#### 🚀 Enhancements

+- User-added bodegas and user-submitted edit suggestions
+- **wiki:** Functionalities and collaboration pages updated for v2.0.0

 ### v1.32.0